evereven-tech/horizons-omnichat/docs/community/faq.md

 ## Deployment Questions

 ### Can I deploy Horizons in my own datacenter?
 Yes!
 The Local and Hybrid modes are specifically designed for on-premises deployment.
-You maintain complete control over your infrastructure and data.

 ### How do I scale Horizons?
 #### Local/Hybrid Mode